WebSpellChecker/webspellchecker-proofread-api-jsclient/README.md

 # WebSpellChecker API

-WebSpellChecker API is a browser, Node.js client that introduces more convenient way to work with WebSpellChecker Service.
+WebSpellChecker API is a browser, Node.js client that introduces more convenient way to work with WebSpellChecker service.
 It provides methods for spell- and grammar checking on multiple languages, and various methods to work with personal user dictionaries.

 To explore the  full list of parameters and methods available, please visit this [page](http://dev.webspellchecker.net/api/webapi/WEBSPELLCHECKER.html#.initWebApi).

-# Supported Languages
+# Supported languages
 WebSpellChecker API provides multi-language support.
 The next languages are supported by default: American English, Canadian English, British English, Danish, Dutch, Canadian French, Finnish, French, German, Greek, Italian, Portuguese, Brazilian Portuguese, Norwegian Bokmal, Spanish, Swedish.